NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-onprem.md

 # RAPIDS User Tools on OnPrem platform

 This is a guide for the RAPIDS tools for Apache Spark clusters that are provisioned manually (a.k.a onPrem).
 At the end of this guide, the user will be able to run the RAPIDS tools to analyze the clusters and the applications running OnPrem.
+RAPIDS tools to analyze the clusters and the applications running OnPrem. <Space><Space>
 Additionally, user can see cost savings and speedup recommendations for a comparable cluster on different cloud platform.
-Currently dataproc platform is supported.
+Currently "`dataproc`" platform is supported.
 ## Assumptions

 The tool currently only supports event logs stored on local path.
 The remote output storage is also expected to be local.